paulrekaris/TGA-COVID19-Vaccine-Safety-Monitoring-Audit/FAQ.md

 - **Full evidence**
   - **[Main Audit Report](analysis/documentation-gap-analysis_v1.5.1.pdf)** – Full findings, implementation status for all 20 Safety Plan outputs, and complete references.
-  - **[reference-documents folder](reference-documents/)** – All key documents, saftey plan and vaccination policies, Senate testimony extracts, FOI and OAIC materials, and primary source files used in the audit.
+  - **[reference-documents folder](reference-documents/)** – All key documents, safety plan and vaccination policies, Senate testimony extracts, FOI and OAIC materials, and primary source files used in the audit.

 ### Quick Reference Packs and Supporting Materials